 Busy season is over (or is it?), the warm weather has arrived (finally); maybe it’s time for that long-awaited summer vacation.
 But are you truly going to take the time to disconnect and recharge your batteries?
 In an informal poll, held during a past CPA Alberta Elevate Your Mind Professional Development conference, visitors to the CPA Assist booth were asked: “how often do you stay connected to work during your vacation?”
-The majority of respondents indicated they connect to the office in one way or another.
-Other responses indicated:
+The majority of respondents (77%) indicated they connect to the office in one way or another; the complete results were:

 - Never: 23%